Transsphenoidal Pituitary Surgery

-Your PBS neurosurgeon performs transsphenoidal surgery through the sphenoid sinus.
+Your PBSSM neurosurgeon performs transsphenoidal surgery through the sphenoid sinus.
 The sphenoid sinus is a hollow skull space beneath the brain and behind the nasal passages.
 Using an endoscopic camera, microscope, small light and precision instruments, the surgeon enters the sinus through the nose to remove the mass.
 In some cases, your neurosurgeon may also make a small incision under the upper lip or in the nasal septum.
 After opening the sphenoid sinus to expose the pituitary, the surgeon removes the tumor.
 In many cases, tumor resection results in a successful reversal of headaches, hormone symptoms and vision issues.

 Learn More or Schedule an Appointment